Faculty and Staff

 Honors Program

-All students majoring in elementary education or obtaining licensure in secondary/K-12 education are eligible for the honors program in the education department.
-This program is designed for highly qualified teacher education students who wish to further their knowledge of the teaching and learning process.
+All students majoring in elementary education or obtaining licensure in secondary/K-12 education are eligible for the Honors Program in the Department of Education.
+This program is designed for highly-qualified teacher education students who wish to further their knowledge of the teaching and learning process through research.

-Students accepted for honors work will, under the supervision of a department of education faculty member, design and conduct a research project in a school setting.
+Students accepted into the Honors Program will, under the supervision of a Department of Education faculty member, design and conduct a research project in a school setting.
 This project may be done in conjunction with the student teaching experience.
-Students in the honors program will write a formal paper, describing the research project and its implications for educators.
-A public presentation of the research will be given to departmental faculty and interested students in the spring of the senior year.
+Students in the Honors Program will write a formal paper, describing the research project and its implications for educators.
+Students will showcase their research and give a poster presentation at the COSS event in the student's final year.
 The paper will be stored in the departmental archives.
+Students successfully completing honors projects will receive recognition and be given an Honors cord to wear at graduation.

 2. possess a minimum overall GPA of 3.5,